Rconybea/xo-umbrella2/README.md

    This means it can be used seamlessly at runtime.
 2. Supports a few more arithmetic operations, for example exponentiation to integer powers.
+3. Provides constexpr conversion to fixed-capacity strings (using xo-flatstring)
 3. Provides concept support (with c++20)
 4. Requires modern (c++17) support to achieve this